basetenlabs/truss/docs/develop/control-truss.md

 ## Config

-A Truss can be indicated to be a control Truss by setting use_control_plane property to True in `config.yaml`.
+A Truss can be indicated to be a control Truss by setting `live_reload` property to True in `config.yaml`.

 ## Architecture